Ted Stevens: Elections

 After practicing private law for a year, Stevens ran for the U.S. Senate in 1962 and won the Republican nomination, defeating only trivial opposition.
 Stevens was considered a long-shot candidate against the popular former Governor and incumbent Democratic U.S. Senator Ernest Gruening, and he lost in the general election by a 16-point margin, a margin which was much closer than expected, considering Bartlett's 27-point win in the prior election, the stronghold of the Democratic Party in Alaska, and the long service of Gruening.
 In 1968, Stevens once again ran for the U.S. Senate, but lost in the Republican primary to Anchorage Mayor Elmer E. Rasmuson.
 Rasmuson lost the general election to Democrat Mike Gravel.
 In December 1968, after the death of Alaska's other senator, Democrat Bob Bartlett, Governor Wally Hickel appointed Stevens to the seat.
 Since Gravel took office ten days after Stevens did, Stevens was Alaska's senior senator for all but ten days of his forty-year tenure in the Senate.
-However, on the account of Stevens' long career in public service, and age, Gravel took no issue with the situation.
+However, on the account of Stevens's long career in public service, and age, Gravel took no issue with the situation.

 In a special election in 1970, Stevens won the right to finish the remainder of Bartlett's term.
 He won the seat in his own right in 1972, and was reelected in 1978, 1984, 1990, 1996 and 2002 elections.
 His final term expired in January 2009.
 Since his first election to a full term in 1972, Stevens never received less than 66% of the vote before his 2008 defeat for re-election.

+When asked if he would hypothetically accept the 2008 Republican vice presidential nomination if offered, Stevens replied "No. I've got too many things that I still want to do as a senator.
+Plus, I don't like the idea of a job where you sit around and wait for someone to die."

 Stevens lost his Senate re-election bid in 2008.
 He won the Republican primary in August and was defeated by Anchorage Mayor Mark Begich in the general election.
 He was the longest-serving U.S. Senator in history to lose re-election, beating out Warren Magnuson, who had served over 36 years before his defeat to Slade Gorton in 1980.

 Stevens, who would have been 90 years old on election day, had filed to run for a rematch against Begich in the 2014 election, but he was killed in a plane crash on August 9, 2010.
 Dan Sullivan would defeat Begich in the election by a margin of 3.1%.